27 Habits to Develop the Growth Mindset in Your Life

 4. Seek Out New Opportunities

-If you hit a point where you’re recognizing the fixed mindset voice holding you back, take action.
-Take on that new challenge, learn from that mistake and try again, persist until you succeed, adjust your method based on others’ feedback.
+If you recognize the fixed mindset voice holding you back, take action.
+Take on that new challenge, learn from that mistake, and try again.
+Persist until you succeed, and adjust your method based on others’ feedback.

 Whatever you do, don’t simply quit with the belief that you have hit your limit.